zaiisao/Documentation/en/Agora Platform/video_related_faq.md

 ## Big Headshot and Letterbox
 Big headshot and letterbox issues occur when the video size does not match the display window size and under the following scenarios:

-* If the video size is different from the camera output size, the video will be cropped before being encoded, and then enlarged.
+* If the video size is different from the camera output size, the video is cropped before it is encoded and then enlarged.
-* If the video size is different from the display window size and the receiver uses the Hidden mode for rendering, the video will also be cropped before being encoded, and then enlarged.
+* If the video size is different from the display window size and the receiver uses the Hidden mode for rendering, the video is also cropped before it is encoded and then enlarged.
-* If the video size is different from the display window size and the receiver uses the Fit mode for rendering, the video will be reduced in size, resulting in dark bands on the margin of the screen.
+* If the video size is different from the display window size and the receiver uses the Fit mode for rendering, the video is reduced in size, resulting in dark bands on the margin of the screen.

 If the issue persists, contact Agora customer support and submit the issue with the following information: